-In the Netherlands it is fortunately rare for women to die as a result of the members of the improvement teams for the Better Together Birth Care programme can be found in the appendix on page 45 pregnancy or childbirth.
+In the Netherlands it is fortunately rare for women to die as a result of pregnancy or childbirth.
 Within Santeon, we studied this outcome in the first half of 2019, looking at women with a gestational age from 32 weeks.
 In this group, we did not find any maternal deaths due to pregnancy or childbirth.